rhadp/rhadp/README.md

 # Red Hat Automotive Development Platform

-This repository contains "Infrastructure as Code (IaC)" for deploying Red Hat OpenShift with a pecific cluster topology to support the the (Red Hat Automotive Development Platform)[https://github.com/rhadp/rhadp-platform] (RHADP) — a cloud-native development environment purpose-built for automotive software development.
+This repository contains "Infrastructure as Code (IaC)" for deploying Red Hat OpenShift with a pecific cluster topology to support the the [Red Hat Automotive Development Platform](https://github.com/rhadp/rhadp-platform) (RHADP) — a cloud-native development environment purpose-built for automotive software development.

-The setup automatically provisions multi-cloud OpenShift clusters (on AWS, Azure, or GCP) with a hybrid ARM/x86 architecture, and installs a curated set of tools to accelerate the development of automotive applications and the Red Hat In-Vehicle Operating System (RHIVOS).
+This setup automatically provisions an OpenShift clusters (on AWS, Azure, or GCP) with a hybrid ARM/x86 architecture, and installs a curated set of tools to accelerate the development of automotive applications and the Red Hat In-Vehicle Operating System (RHIVOS).

 ## Platform overview